 - Fruit, protein bar/shake, veggies, almonds

 Dinners are the only meal I prep for our family.
 Thankfully the boys are all capable of getting breakfasts and lunches on their own and cleaning up for themselves.
-While I find that some meals aren’t good when frozen first, there is almost always at least a portion that can be made ahead of time.
-There are endless options for meal plans so I decided to just give you an idea of what I made this time.
+Some meals don’t work as freezer meals, but there is almost always at least a portion of the meal you can prep and freeze ahead of time to reduce your overall cooking time in the kitchen.
+Check out my quick meal prepping strategy here.

 - Ground chicken tacos (frozen)

 - Chicken and veggie “fried” rice (prep the chicken ahead of time, sub riced cauliflower for grain-free)